 A biographical sketch (limited to two pages) is required for each individual identified as senior project personnel.
-This document highlights important requirements for formatting bio-sketches and common mistakes that can result in proposals being returned without review.
+Review the NSF biosketch criteria to ensure you have the most up-to-date format.

 This template provides a format for including all required information on current and pending support for ongoing projects and proposals, including your current project, and any subsequent funding in the case of continuing grants.

 Investigators are required to identify the facilities to be used at each performance site listed and, as appropriate, indicate their capacities, pertinent capabilities, relative proximity, and extent of availability to the project.

 Although there are standard components to quality data management plans, each NSF directorate has their own instructions for data management plans, e.g., some directorates have requirements to submit data sets to a particular NSF-sponsored research or educational center.

 Any substantial collaboration with individuals not included in the budget must be described and documented with a letter from each collaborator documenting their specific roles and tasks on the project.
 (Generally letters of support or endorsement should not be included unless the FOA specifically asks for letters of support as in the case of the SBIR program).
 This template provides the required format for NSF letters of collaboration.

 Mentoring plans should fit the project, the school’s goals and the needs of the postdoctoral researcher(s) to be mentored.
 Two sample mentoring plans are available.

 Broader Impact Activities